 My challenge to you is to invest just 30 minutes a day.
 You can read a book, watch a YouTube video, find a documentary on Netflix.
-You can also join my Facebook Group each day we share what we have done.
-You’ll find inspirational videos, books and ideas, as well as a great community of people sharing their challenges and solutions.
-All in a safe environment with no sales pitches or things to buy.
+You can see some of my favorite books by clicking this link.

 Consider Attending a Live Event

 So I’m not saying don’t read or watch YouTube, I still do this every day.
 What I’m saying is grasp those opportunities to go to an event where and when you can.
-No only will you learn from the experts, but also from those you attend with.
+There are tons of them right in your community, check in with your library, chamber of commerce, business groups, etc. Not only will you learn from the experts, but also from those you attend with.
 You also get to ask questions or discuss topics with fellow attendees over breaks and at lunch.
 And the best part, the energy and inspiration from that event can last for months.

 I’d love to hear about your favorite personal development moment or experience.
 Your favorite books, videos or events.
 Please share in the comments.